dasch-swiss/sipi/docs/src/lua.md

 Above example assumes that the cookie data is a string that contains encrypted user data from a table (key/value pair).
 Jason Web Token.
 This token is decoded and the information about the image to be displayed is added.
 Then the information is encoded as a new token that ist transmitted to the RESTful interface of the authentification server.
-The answer is assumed to be json containing information about the type ('allow', 'deny', 'restricted') and the restriction settings.
+The answer is assumed to be json containing information about the type ('allow', 'deny', 'restrict') and the restriction settings.
 The pre-flight function uses the following SIPI-specific LUA global variables and function:

 - [config.imgroot](#configimgroot): (Global variable) Root directory of the image repository.